-Early Head Start serves children birth through 3 years of age in home based and center based settings.
+Early Head Start serves children birth through 3 years of age in a center based setting.
 Early Head Start provides services to infants and toddlers, as well as their families.
 This is a comprehensive program addressing physical health, mental health, social, emotional, and developmental needs.
 Located in Nashua and Manchester.

-Enrollment Data - Prior Program Year 2021- 2022
+Enrollment Data - Prior Program Year 2022- 2023

 The enrollment information is identified below as funded enrollment and cumulative enrollment.
 Cumulative enrollment is inclusive of all enrollees who received services during the program year.
-Since the start of the COVID-19 pandemic our enrollment has been low for different reasons and increasing due to staffing vacancies, especially in Early Head Start.
+Since the start of the COVID-19 pandemic our enrollment has been low for different reasons, but currently enrollment is low due to staffing vacancies, especially in Early Head Start.

 Funded Enrollment Children

 Head Start 400

 Early Head Start 108

 Cumulative Enrollment Children

-Cumulative Enrollment Head Start Children 298
+Cumulative Enrollment Head Start Children 282

-We estimate that our funded enrollment serves approximately 23.1% of the income eligible children and families in our service area.
+We estimate that our funded enrollment serves approximately 23.2% of the income eligible children and families in our service area.

-Average Monthly Enrollment 2021-2022
+Average Monthly Enrollment 2022-2023